ska-telescope/ska-ser-infra-machinery/environments/stfc-dp/README.md

 ## STFC DP Environment

-To setup access to the STFC DP inventory, please do:
+To setup access to the STFC DP inventory, please make sure:

 ### STFC DP Instances
 * You are connected to the STFC DP VPN